jimniels/blog/src/client/posts/2019-01-08-designing-the-quick-quote-experience.md

 ---
-title: "Designing the “Quick Quote” Experience in Agent Portal"
 tags: designProcess insight
 ---

+# Designing the “Quick Quote” Experience in Agent Portal

 **Note:** I originally wrote this in August of 2017 but for some reason never published it.
 Figured I’d better ~~ship~~ publish it.
 It’s probably worth noting that this particular feature, as represented in this post, is basically gone now.
 We’ve since iterated and improved significantly on it.
 It’s a good historical piece nonetheless.